How to become an effective communicator in business

 Step 1: Know who you’re talking to

-Just how you would do market research to understand an audience before running a campaign, you need to know who you’re talking with to communicate productively.
+Just how you would conduct market research to understand an audience before launching a new product or service or running a campaign, you need to know who you’re talking with to communicate productively.

 Understanding your audience will help you manage how to talk to them, as well as what you need to prepare to make your point or convince them to embrace your idea(s).